shawna-p/mysterious-messenger/docs/creating-characters.rst

     This will prevent the program from generating a voice toggle button for them.

-You can also fine-tune the properties of the characters used for phone calls and story mode (VN) sections via the following fields:
+You can also fine-tune the properties of the characters used for phone calls and story mode (VN) sections via the following fields.
+However, typically you will not need to manually define these:

 `phone_char`
     A Character object defined for this character for phone calls.